Vietnam.vn - Nền tảng quảng bá Việt Nam

 Delegate Nguyen Thi Mai Thoa, Standing Member of the National Assembly's Committee on Culture and Education, proposed adding cases of driver's license revocation as stipulated in Clause 4, Article 62 of the draft law.

-"To ensure consistency with this regulation, I propose to add Clause 4, Article 62 of the draft law on cases of driver's license revocation.
-People who are granted a driver's license illegally use drugs, are addicted to drugs and other stimulants prohibited by law are also cases of driver's license revocation," delegate Nguyen Thi Mai Thoa suggested.
+"To ensure consistency with this regulation, I propose adding Clause 4, Article 62 of the draft law on cases of driver's license revocation.
+Drivers who illegally use drugs, are addicted to drugs and other stimulants prohibited by law are also subject to driver's license revocation," delegate Nguyen Thi Mai Thoa suggested.

-Concerned about the regulation on stopping at yellow lights, delegate Nguyen Thi Viet Nga, member of the Provincial Party Committee, Deputy Head of the National Assembly Delegation of Hai Duong province, said that this regulation is still inadequate.
+Concerned about the regulation on stopping at yellow lights, delegate Nguyen Thi Viet Nga, Provincial Party Committee member, Deputy Head of the National Assembly Delegation of Hai Duong province, said that this regulation is still inadequate.

 220520240416-z5465485016946_a553df3e1daac35d08453a715b861461.jpg